Advanced UTM Naming Conventions Guide (Complete Framework)

 • Make adoption of UTMs easy for your team

-• Enforce the use of specific naming
+• Enforce the use of specific conventions with dynamic variables

 • Enhance your reporting with custom parameters